Enforcer/bottega-ddd-modulith/README.md

 alembic -c used_stuff_market/db/alembic.ini upgrade head
 ```

-NOTE: Tests do not use migrations, they create a schema from models
+NOTE: Tests also use migrations, so one need to generate one during development.

 ### Generating new migration with auto-changes detection